Adult and Youth Justice by the Numbers

 Kansas Appleseed is a part of the Strengthen Families Rebuild Hope (SFRH) coalition, an independent coalition formed in 2018 advocating for a better foster care system for Kansas kids.
 The coalition has convened town halls, produced reports on the status of Kansas’s foster care system, and advocated for statewide reforms.
 SFRH is comprised of youth who have experienced foster care, foster parents, social workers, and other allies.

-Join Us in Our Fight to Improve the Kansas Justice System
+Join Us in Our Fight to Improve Social Justice in Kansas

 In its current form, the Kansas foster care system isn’t good for children, families, or Kansas.